Cyber-Security-Club-HTU/CTF-Training/2023/Reverse-Engineering/Tools/README.md

 - **Disassemblers:** These break down binary files (executables) into assembly code, making it readable and easier to understand.
 Examples include IDA Pro and Ghidra.
 - **Debuggers:** They allow you to pause, inspect, and manipulate a running program, essential for understanding how software works and for identifying vulnerabilities.
 Popular choices are GDB and OllyDbg.
 - **Hex Editors:** These are used to view and modify the binary data of a file directly.
 Tools like HxD or Hex Fiend come in handy.
 - **String Extractors:** Often, binaries contain readable strings that can provide hints or even direct answers.
-The 'strings' command on Linux is a simple yet effective tool for this.
+The `strings` command on Linux is a simple yet effective tool for this.
 - **Decompilers:** These attempt to translate binary files back into high-level source code.
 Ghidra and IDA Pro come with decompiler functionalities.
 - **Dynamic Analysis Tools:** Tools like strace and ltrace on Linux can trace system calls made by a program, which can be instrumental in understanding its behavior.
 - **Scripting and Automation:** Sometimes, repetitive tasks can be automated using scripting languages like Python.
 Tools like pwntools can aid in this.